ys9789/saritasun-ms1/README.md

+# Sarita Sun
-# saritasun-ms1
+# Master Studio 1
-This is the website of works of Sarita's Major Studio 1 from Parson Design and Technology MFA
+This is the website of works of Sarita's Major Studio 1 from Parson Design and Technology MFA.